pushpendra7974/GreeterSkill/README.md

 # GreeterSkill
-My First Greeting Alexa Skill
+This is my first Alexa Skill developed using Nodejs and Aws Lambda Functions